wri/gfw_forest_loss_geotrellis_arcpy_client/readme.md

 2. Select the input feature for which you want to run the analysis.
 3. Select the tree cover density threshold for which you want to compute the analysis.
 You can select  more than one threshold.
-4. Select if you want to include Primary Forest and/or Plantations in your analysis.
+4. Select if you want to include Primary Forest and/or Plantations as contextual layers in your analysis.
 This will dis-aggregate loss by the selected layers.
 You will end up with multiple rows per feature and tree cover densisty threshold.
+5. Select if you want to analyze aboveground carbon, belowground carbon, and soil carbon stocks in 2000 (megagrams of carbon).
-5. Optionally, you can change the number of nodes for your EMR cluster.
+6. Optionally, you can change the number of nodes for your EMR cluster.
 Default size is 1 master and 4 workers.

 ## Results